cpchalk/gpcheckx/README.md

 store this larger set in gpname.diff2diaggood and build a word acceptor based on this which is then stored in gpname.wa2.

-./bin/gpcheckx  -diagonals  -diff2name diaggood -waonly  -v  $1;
+./bin/gpcheckx  -diagonals  -diff2name diaggood   -v  $1;

 cp $1.wa $1.wa2